Becoming a Dog Groomer | Helen Kirby | Bone Idol Academy

 Helen has worked at Bone Idol since 2016.
 Before becoming a dog groomer Helen worked in various jobs before training to become a dog groomer.
 Helen is a founding Director of the Bone Idol Academy, Brighton & Hove, East Sussex.

 As well as Helen’s love of dogs she is also passionate about music, travel snowboarding and horse riding.
 She lives in Brighton and enjoys having the beach on her doorstep.

 Bone Idol is a Brighton dog grooming salon, pet shop, online shopping portal and an industry leading training academy.

 What was your very first job?

 I have always had a good work ethic and enjoy working towards something!
 As a teenager I had a combination of 3 jobs!
-A paper round, washing hair in a salon and a sales assistant on the shoe collection in Debenhams.
-I then went onto work in customer service office work in my early 20s.
+A paper round, washing hair in a salon and a sales assistant on the shoe collection in a department store.
+I then went onto work in customer service office in my early 20s providing on the phone support and help.

 As a child I had always dreamed of being a vet, but found it hard to focus on anything academic in school and was drawn towards creative and musical subjects.